ethancsmith/math263-notes/02-euler_method.md

 ## Linearization and Euler's method.

-Once the mesh points have been chosen, the most straightforward approach to computing the $y_i$'s is known as [Euler's method](https://www.youtube.com/watch?v=gdxYsVniOYo).
+Once the mesh points have been chosen, the most straightforward approach to computing the $y_i$'s is known as Euler's method.
+It is the method that [Katherine Johnson used](https://www.youtube.com/watch?v=gdxYsVniOYo) to compute (mostly by hand) the path that the Apollo astronauts would follow to land on the moon.
 The basis for Euler's method is tangent line approximation from calculus known as linearization.
 Recall that if $y$ is differentiable at $x=x_0$, then
 \begin{equation*}